vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.2.4 - 31 August 2017.
+Removes use of PHP 'create_function' function and '$php_errormsg' reserved variable (deprecated in PHP 7.2)

+  1.2.3 - 5 July 2017.
+New option value of '4' for '$config["comments"]' to stop enforcing a space character before the '-->' comment-closing marker

   1.2.2 - 25 May 2017.
 Fix for a bug in parsing '$spec' that got introduced in version 1.2; also, '$spec' is now parsed to accommodate specifications for an HTML element when they are specified in multiple rules